emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 Similarly, having such a plan can facilitate transition from repository to repository if funding runs out or requirements change.
-Good storage practices are important even (or especially) in cases where data may not fit with an existing repository, where only derived data products (versus raw data) are suitable for archiving, or in the case where an existing repository may have lax standards.
+Good storage practices are important even (or especially) in cases when data may not fit with an existing repository, when only derived data products (versus raw data) are suitable for archiving, or when an existing repository may have lax standards.

-This manuscript describes 10 simple rules for digital data storage that grew out of a long discussion among instructors for the Software and Data Carpentry initiatives [@Wilson2014; @Teal2015].
+This article describes ten simple rules for digital data storage that grew out of a long discussion among instructors for the Software and Data Carpentry initiatives [@Wilson2014; @Teal2015].
 Software and Data Carpentry instructors are scientists from diverse backgrounds who